Present at MURC

 After your application is approved

-For Multidisciplinary Undergraduate Research Conference (MURC) presenters, preparing your proposal and presentation can be challenging.
+For Multidisciplinary Undergraduate Research Conference (MURC) presenters, preparing your abstract and presentation can be challenging.
 Attend oral and poster presentation workshops sessions to learn more about presenting your research in a multidisciplinary format and get feedback on your preliminary work.

 Whether you are presenting a poster or doing an oral presentation, you are practising an important research skill by effectively communicating your findings or conclusions to an audience.